Pethidine 50 mg Tablets

 1. What Pethidine Tablets are and what they are used for

-2. Before you take Pethidine Tablets
+2. What you need to know before you take Pethidine Tablets

 3. How to take Pethidine Tablets